 iOS Application - Application settings including the bundle identifier, support orientations and default screen images.

 iOS Crash Reporting - TestFlight crash reporting support, same as Xamarin Studio for OS X.

-Creating New Project for iOS Applications
+Creating a New Project for iOS Applications

 Creating a new iOS project from within Visual Studio is just like any other project type.
-Selecting File > New Project will open the dialog shown below illustrating some of the templates available for creating a new iOS project:
+Selecting File > New Project will open the dialog shown below, illustrating some of the templates available for creating a new iOS project:

 Storyboard files can be edited in Visual Studio using the iOS Designer.
 To create a Storyboard, choose the one of the Storyboard templates.
 This will generate a

 MainStoryboard.storyboard file in the Solution Explorer as illustrated by the screenshot below:

 To start creating or editing your Storyboard, double-click on

 MainStoryboard.storyboard to open it in the iOS Designer: